Sumi-N/GameEngineProject/Readme.txt

 This game engine is the game engine I made from the scrach.
-This game engine currently implemented components such as
+It is currently implemented components such as

     Entity Component System
     Heap manager and Smart pointers for memory management